 - Acceptance Rate – 66%

-Memorial University of Newfoundland is one of Canada’s top-ranked comprehensive universities.
-Located in St. John’s, it’s the only university in the province of Newfoundland and Labrador.
-It was founded in 1925 to commemorate those who served and sacrificed their lives in the First World War.
-Memorial University, or MUN as it’s also called, has rounded up 18,000 students with its 100 degree programs, making MUN one of the largest universities found in Atlantic Canada.
-It should also be noted that Memorial University of Newfoundland’s flagship course is Marine and Ocean Engineering, their program ranking 38th globally.
+One of Canada’s top-ranked comprehensive universities is Memorial University of Newfoundland.
+It’s the only university in the province of Newfoundland and Labrador, based in St. John’s.
+It was founded in 1925 to honor those who served in the First World War and lost their lives.
+With its 100 degree programs, Memorial University, or MUN as it is also called, has rounded up 18,000 students, making MUN one of the largest universities located in Atlantic Canada.
+It should also be remembered that the flagship course of the Memorial University of Newfoundland is Marine and Ocean Engineering, whose program ranks 38th worldwide.

 12. University of Saskatchewan